apauley/HollingBerries/README.md

 Why this example?
 =================

-When talking to OO programmers that are interested in functional programming, one of the common concerns is how do you design/model a problem when you don't have your trusted classes and objects?
+When talking to Object Oriented programmers that are interested in Functional Programming, one of the common concerns is:

+"How do I design/model a problem when I don't have my trusted classes and objects available?"

 If you're used to the "everything must be an object" philosophy, you might feel that your hands are cut off.